-Attorneys are not required to pay filing, pro hac vice, or PACER fees in connection with a CJA case, as such payment and reimbursement thereof is tantamount to the government billing itself to accomplish a transfer of appropriated funds into the General Fund of the Treasury.
-Panel attorneys and service providers should obtain a fee-exempt PACER account for use in connection with CJA appointments.
+Attorneys are not required to pay district or appellate filing, PACER, or miscellaneous fees in connection with CJA representations.
+See: Guide, Vol. 4, § 610.60(b).
+Panel attorneys and service providers should obtain fee-exempt PACER accounts for use in connection with CJA appointments.
 More information may be obtained from the PACER Service Center (pacer@psc.uscourts.gov or 800-676-6856).